swigmaster/swigmaster.github.io/setup/setup.md

       ![IAM Policies](images/iam-policies.png)

-8. Click **Create**, name your new policy "logservicedg" and give it a brief description.
+8. Click **Create**, name your new policy "logdemopolicy" and give it a brief description.
 For **Compartment** select "logservicedemo".

       ![Create Policy Wizard](images/create-policy.png)